stanford-oval/genienlp/README.md

 - text input as _question_
 - text or structured output as _answer_

-As the work by [McCann et al.](https://arxiv.org/abs/1806.08730) shows, many different NLP tasks can be framed in this way.
+As the work by [McCann et al.](https://arxiv.org/abs/1806.08730) shows, many NLP tasks can be framed in this way.
 Genie primarily uses the library for paraphrasing, translation, semantic parsing, and dialogue state tracking, and this is what the models work best for.